-There are many helpful, detailed "how-to" guides and products that will help you limit your data leaks: some are listed below.
+There are many helpful, detailed "how-to" guides that aim to help you protect your privacy online.
 However, many such guides overlook 4 basic, key things that you should do to protect your online privacy:

 - Take control of the amount of personal information that you provide online, to anyone.
 Provide identifying information only when it will truly benefit you in substantial ways.
 Every time you are asked to provide personal information, consider both the risks and the benefits.